pujakumari-6/HackathonBackend/Readme.md

 On view patients, a list of patients will be rendered and there are two options:
 1. View records: On this page, they can view the patient data but can’t add Prescription.
-2. Update: To update the registered patient’s medical and other relevant details.

-Update Patient Page:
+After clicking on view records:

+Inside the Medical History tab, by clicking on the update button they can update the details of a patient.

+Inside the Prescriptions tab, by clicking on view diagnosis they can view the details or by clicking on downloads, they can download the e prescription.

+Inside the Diagnosis details tab:

+Inside the medical device details tab:

+Inside the tests tab:

+Inside the medicine tab, where they can click on the view button to view the medicine details.

-From the Nurse Home page, they shecan choose to register a new patient by clicking Register Patient:
+From the Nurse Home page, they they can choose to register a new patient by clicking Register Patient:

 When registrations is successfully, a success message will be displayed with an option to add his medical detail:

 Add Patient Details Page:

+Doctor Role:
+Doctor can view patient list:

+Unlike Nurse, doctors can Add Prescriptions:

+Here, he can view the details and click on Add Prescriptions to create new prescriptions.
+He can fill the form for diagnosis details and medical device details.

+After adding prescription and clicking on view diagnosis, they can add medicine and add tests.

+class Medicine(models.Model):
+    name
+    form
+    category
+    strength
+    concentration
+    unitOfPreparation
+    manufacturer
+    expiryDate
+    amount
+    role
+    description

+class Diagnosis(models.Model):
+    diagnosisName
+    diagnosisBodySite
+    dateOfOnset
+    severity
+    dateOfAbatement
+    diagnosisCertainity
+    diagnosisDescription
+    createdDate

+class MedicalDevice(models.Model):
+    deviceName
+    deviceBodySite
+    deviceUse
+    deviceDscription

+class LaboratoryTest(models.Model):
+    testName
+    testSpecimen
+    testBodySite
+    testUse
+    testDescription

+class LabTestPrescriptionMap(models.Model):
+    laboratoryTestId
+    prescriptionId

+class Prescription(models.Model):
+    patientId
+    diagnosisId
+    medicalDevice

+class MedicineDirection(models.Model):
+    medicineId
+    doseUnit
+    duration
+    doseTiming
+    additionalInstruction
+    reason

+class MedicineDirPrescriptionMap(models.Model):
+    prescriptionId
+    medicineDirectionId